Cumulative delivery rate per aspiration IVF/ICSI cycle in POSEIDON patients: a real-world evidence study of 9073 patients

 ART, cumulative delivery rate, embryo transfer, infertility, live birth, life table, POSEIDON criteria, real-world evidence

-Review Top 10 priorities for future infertility research: an international consensus development study
+Review Standardizing definitions and reporting guidelines for the infertility core outcome set: an international consensus development study

 [ J. M. N. Duffy,a,b S. Bhattacharya,c S. Bhattacharya,c M. Bofill,d B. Collura,e C. Curtis,f,g J. L. H. Evers,h L. C. Giudice,i,j R. G. Farquharson,k S. Franik,l M. Hickey,m M. L. Hull,n V. Jordan,d Y. Khalaf,o R. S. Legro,p S. Lensen,m D. Mavrelos,q B. W. Mol,r C. Niederberger,s E. H. Y. Ng,t,u L. Puscasiu,v S. Repping,w,x I. Sarris,a M. Showell,y A. Strandell,z A. Vail,aa M. van Wely,w M. Vercoe,y N. L. Vuong,bb A. Y. Wang,cc R. Wang,r J. Wilkinson,aa M. A. Youssef,dd C. M. arquhard,y and the Core Outcome Measure for Infertility Trials (COMMIT) initiativez ]